majsathish/BatchSparkApplication/README.md

 # Modern Generic Spring Batch + Spark Hybrid Data Processing

-This application demonstrates a modern, configurable hybrid approach using **Java 24** and **Spring Boot 3.5.5** combining Spring Batch for ETL operations with Apache Spark for big data analytics.
+This application demonstrates a modern, configurable hybrid approach using **Java 21** and **Spring Boot 3.3.5** combining Spring Batch for ETL operations with Apache Spark for big data analytics.
 The system can process any CSV file based on configuration stored in Oracle database tables.

 ## Modern Features

-- **Java 24**: Latest Java features including preview features and performance improvements
+- **Java 21**: LTS Java version with modern features and excellent performance
-- **Spring Boot 3.5.5**: Latest Spring Boot with enhanced performance and security
+- **Spring Boot 3.3.5**: Stable Spring Boot version with enhanced performance and security
 - **Modern Spring Batch**: New JobBuilder and StepBuilder APIs (no more deprecated factories)
 - **Jakarta EE**: Full migration from javax to jakarta namespace
 - **Generic Processing**: Configurable table and column mappings via database configuration